 Meet Briar Nolet, a grade 12 Virtual High School student who is a remarkably successful dancer and actor.
-She has taken courses with VHS throughout her high school career and will soon earn her Ontario Secondary School Diploma (OSSD) with us.
+She has taken online courses throughout her high school career and will soon earn her Ontario Secondary School Diploma (OSSD) with VHS.
 Briar currently plays Richelle on The Next Step, a dance series that airs on the Family Channel.
 She has also starred in several commercials and was in the 2016 movie Blood Hunters.
 Inspired by her father who was a three-time Olympic gymnast, Briar began gymnastics at the age of seven and has been competitively dancing ever since.
-She has been on The Next Step since its second season and has just finished filming season six.

 So what’s “the next step” for Briar?
 She says she definitely wants to continue dancing and acting and hopes to move to California to pursue her career and education.
 After she finishes her OSSD, she will be looking into writing SATs and applying to UCLA.
 Most importantly, Briar says she wants to continue doing what she loves.

 We are happy to hear that VHS has contributed so positively to Briar’s career and that she has been able to continue her education despite her busy schedule.
 Best wishes, Briar!